diku-dk/futhark/docs/language-reference.rst

 String literals are supported, but only as syntactic sugar for arrays of ``i32`` values.
 There is no ``char`` type in Futhark.

+Functions are classified via function types, but they are not fully first class.
+See `Higher-order functions`_ for the details.

 .. productionlist::
    stringlit: '"' `stringchar` '"'